aburns4/textualforesight/pretrain_stuff/README.md

 <summary>Expand for Instructions</summary>
 <br>

 To pretrain with our provided annotations, we also have to store the images used for each sample.
 We provide the raw data from the Longitudinal and MoTIF prior work which contain the images.
-Simply download and unzip/untar the [pretrain raw data]() under `pretrain_stuff`.
+Simply download and unzip/untar the [raw pretrain data](https://drive.google.com/drive/folders/1rMdsgSDLlQvhechvicFfY3E2Yfw9YIOh?usp=drive_link) under `pretrain_stuff`.
 The following file structure should result:

 ```
 pretrain_stuff/